-For all new build properties or refurbishment schemes funded under the Scottish Government Affordable Housing Supply Programme, rent levels applied will be the Scottish Government Social Benchmark rents as current at tender stage.
-Where handovers occur over a financial year end the rents assumptions applied at tender stage will apply until handover of all units.
-Social Benchmark rents may be increased by up to 5% where this is required under the terms of the grant award.
+For all new build properties or refurbishment schemes funded under the ScottishGovernment Affordable Housing Supply Programme, rent levels applied will be the ScottishGovernment Social Benchmark rents as current at tender stage and projected to practicalcompletion.
+Where handovers occur over a financial year end the rents assumptionsapplied at tender stage will apply until handover of all units.
+Social Benchmark rents maybe increased by up to 5% where this is required under the terms of the grant award.